Kasea/boss-ping-remover/README.md

 Note: Users that buys ping-remover will get the full boss-ping-remover for free - HOWEVER buying boss-ping-remover won't make your ping-remover purchase cheaper.

 https://docs.google.com/document/d/1Kt5ZQaNNAjXoFZQISNOmKWuQT_8eXYi3KZ3_09c733A

+Full version includes the following:
+All spawned pets (HB, thralls etc)
+All kind of mobs/bams/etc even in open-world.
+For example IoD All dungeons not limited to 60-65